How much sod can I fit in my vehicle?

 This depends on how much sod you are getting and what kind of vehicle you have to haul the sod.
 It is always better to make more than one trip or have the sod delivered than to ruin your vehicle or risk lives by overloading your vehicle or trailer.
 Below is a list of the estimated amounts of sod you should be able to haul, but keep in mind that these are just estimates and your vehicle might be able to haul more or less.

 Trailers vary with their construction.
-Remember, 450 sq ft of sod is going to weigh about 1,500 to 2,000 pounds.
-Most people overrate what their trailers can haul.
+When it comes to hauling sod, some people overrate what their trailers can haul safely.
 IMPORTANT: Safety is always a concern.
 Do not overload your vehicle.
 Doing so will make you a hazard on the road and could damage your vehicle.

 If you haul your own sod you will probably unload it by hand and carry it by hand to where you need it.
 This takes time.
 With small amounts this is usually not a problem.
 With larger amounts of sod, this gets tiresome and frustrating.
 We have had customers who were planning to haul their own sod in a number of trips with their own vehicle and when they got home after the first trip they called us to deliver the rest of their sod for them.
 Sometimes the delivery charge is just worth it!